kasimp93/Deep-Learning/README.md

-# Deep-Learning Algorithm Development using Python and Tensor Flow
+# Deep-Learning Algorithm Development using Python and TensorFlow

 1. Image Classification pipeline and the data-driven approach (train/predict stages)  <br />
 2. train/val/test splits and the use of validation data for hyperparameter tuning. <br />